“God does not change the winds.”

 “It’s shit.
 And you’ll want to have me committed.”

-"Committed?" she seemed perplexed.
+“Committed?” she sounded perplexed.
 She knew what commitment meant, but couldn’t place it in the context of the sentence.
-"Is it one of your Old World words again?"
-Strawberries said with such a mix of pity and genuine compassion in her voice.
+“Is it one of your Old World words again?”
+She spoke with such a mix of pity and genuine compassion in her voice.

-"Remind me of firing you when we get back home."
-He jokingly said as he stood up.
+“Remind me of firing you when we get back home.”
+He said in a light-hearted manner as he stood up.

-"You’re a funny old man," she half-heartedly chuckled, having heard his harmless threats a million times before.
+“You’re a funny old man,” she replied, having heard his harmless threats a million times before.

-Shelby straightened his charcoal black coat and adjusted his firearms.
+Shelby straightened his coat and adjusted his firearms.
 The first, a 357 magnum caliber revolver, dangling from his shoulder holster.
-More precisely, a 1990 Colt Python, double action trigger, 6 round chamber, 6-inch barrel.
-Loaded with soft bullets.
+More specifically, a 1990 Colt Python, double action trigger, 6 round chamber, 6-inch barrel.
+Loaded with Soft bullets.
 He had bartered it for the shock and awe it would strike into his enemies’ hearts whenever he raised it.
-The other gun was a Beretta with hard bullets, chosen ’cause it would fire fast.
+The other was a Beretta with Hard bullets, chosen ‘cause it would fire fast.

-"You reckon we’ll be back at dawn, sir?"
-Marvtin stopped carving and looked up at him.
+“You reckon we’ll be back at dawn, sir?”
+Marvtin said as he stopped carving and looked up at him.

-"Looks that way, Mar.." he coughed and tried to carefully muffle his name.
+“Looks that way, Mar..” he coughed and tried to muffle the name.

 “Excuse me, sir?”

 The two greeted him as he walked over.
-Yankees and Black Metal were their names, or, at least those were the names Shelby had given them in the privacy of his own mind.
+Yankees and Black Metal were their names, or, at least what Shelby called them in the privacy of his own mind.

-"No, sir."
-Black Metal replied in a stern voice.
-"Clear skies and a full moon out.
-If anything wants to attack us, we’ll see them coming a mile away."
+“No, sir.”
+Black Metal replied.
+“Clear skies and a full moon out.
+If anything wants to attack us, we’ll see them coming a mile away.”

-Black Metal and Yankees shared similar appearances; both had dirty caps on.
-One read; Yankees.
-Lettering in smooth white curves on blue.
-The other; Black Metal.
-Lettering in jagged white edges on black.
-The one in the Black Metal cap had been in the Baron’s service for a couple of months.
-He was probably the best man on the train, whereas Yankees, Shelby reckoned, was in all likelihood just as incompetent as Marvtin.
-Seeing as he was holding a sawed-off shotgun and had sunglasses on.
+Black Metal and Yankees shared similar appearances; both wore dirty caps.
+One read; Yankees in smooth white curves on blue.
+The other; Black Metal in jagged white edges on black.
+He had been in the Baron’s service for a few months, and was perhaps the best gun on the train, whereas Yankees, Shelby reckoned, was in all likelihood just as incompetent as Marvtin.
+Seeing as he was holding a sawed-off shotgun while wearing sunglasses.
 As if he could see anything in the dead of night, or if he did, hit it at a distance further away than 2 feet.
-The men had probably never heard of the Yankees, nor Black metal for that matter.
+Shelby doubted they had ever heard of the Yankees, nor Black metal for that matter.